 You can choose from three different exam options, depending on your goals: a 4-point exam, a 12-point exam, and a 16-point exam.
 Points correspond to college credits.
 The exams have reading, writing, and listening components, as well as oral assignments and multiple-choice questions.

 Schools may use these exams to offer academic credit or allow advanced placement in language courses.
 The validity of these exam scores lasts over three years.

 10. University Challenge Exams

-Ideal for: Any college student at a participating institution.
+Ideal for: Any college student at a participating institution

 What is the fastest way to get 60 college credits?

-At some schools, students can get up to 60 credits through prior learning credits, including through CLEP exams, DSST exams, UExcel exams, and AP exams.
+At some schools, you can get up to 60 credits through prior learning credits, including CLEP exams, DSST exams, UExcel exams, and AP exams.

 You may also be able to earn additional credits for work and life experience, professional certifications and licenses, and military training.
 Accelerated degrees also provide a faster route to 60 credits.